ryuichiueda/emcl/README.md

 #### bugs

 The resetting method wrongly works at open spaces.
-Please use emcl2_node in this case.
+In this case, please use the emcl2 package, which is explained below.

 * an example: https://www.youtube.com/watch?v=Y2J627hRmqU

 ### emcl2_node